-8.1 Preservation in-situ
+Preservation In-situ

 This is the preferred option for all significant cultural heritage features and can be achieved by avoiding direct physical effect upon features (when their exact location and extent is known) through design.
-It is suggested that feature E be preserved in situ on the basis of it being relatively well preserved and due to the clearance of much of the coal mining heritage of the Gwendreath Valley would be a historical asset to the communities of the local area.
+It is suggested that Pentremawr colliery tip (feature H) and the winding house base (feature I) be preserved in-situ on the basis that much of the coal mining heritage of the Gwendreath Valley has been cleared and both features would be historical assets to the communities of the local area.